 No link to the national peace process in Syria is mentioned in the agreement, neither it process: articulated can be inferred from further research.
 First, the agreement does not involve local governance actors; and the signing parties themselves are not official state representative.
 Second, all parties to the agreement reject the national peace process, as it would maintain Bashar al-Assad and the Syrian government in power.
-Yet, the agreement is related to multiple local level processes in Idlib governorate in July 2017.

-Name of Locale Idlib
+Name of Locale NA